 • Sending a text or reading one will take your eyes off the road for an average of 5 seconds.
 At 55 mph you’re covering over the length of a football field with all senses preoccupied.

-How to Prevent Distracted Driving Accidents?
+How to Prevent Distracted Driving Accidents

 On a personal level, individuals should take the following steps to prevent distracted driving accidents:

 • If you are feeling sleepy, park your vehicle at the side of the road to take a nap.
-If you suspect that driving is going to be an issue, then call a cab.
+If you suspect that driving is going to be an issue, call a cab.

 • Limit the number of passengers in your car and have clear rules about the activities in the vehicle.